linagora/openpaas-dashboard/README.md

 - Keep things related to the widget in the widget folder.
 - i18n files are generated at build time.
 In order to have translated widgets, i18 files must be defined per widget in `src/components/widgets/**/i18n/*.json`

+## Runtime configuration

+As defined by `vue-cli`, you can set environment variables from `.env` files.
+In order to run in containers and to be able to configure from a central places, the `public/env/openpaas.js` file can be used also to configure the application.
+This file takes higher priority over Vue `.env` files.
+Variables which can be defined are:

+- `VUE_APP_OPENPAAS_URL`: The OpenPaaS URL to use when having to talk to OpenPaaS, especially used for REST APIs
+- `VUE_APP_DISABLED_WIDGETS`: The list of widgets to disable as CSV (`"clock,email"`) or as Array (`["clock", "email"]`)

 ## Docker

 ### Build